Michael Bierut, DAAP '80

 Mitchell Sutika Sipus story in UC Magazine.

-Erik Sueberkrop is chairman and founding principal of the architectural firm Studios Architecture and was design principal for UC’s new Center for Academic and Research Excellence (CARE)/Crawley Building on the Academic Health Center campus.
+Erik Sueberkrop is a chairman and founding principal of the architectural firm Studios Architecture and was design principal for UC’s new Center for Academic and Research Excellence (CARE)/Crawley Building on the Academic Health Center campus.
 In 2002, he won the Chicago Athenaeum American Architecture Award for the building design.
 Studios Architecture has offices in San Francisco, Los Angeles, New York, Paris and Washington, D.C.
 The firm has designed headquarters for MTV, E*Trade, Turner Broadcasting Systems Europe, Silcon Graphics (later sold to Google), Bloomberg News and other high tech clients.

 Jim Swearingen, DAAP '72